Updated on

 You can also get the Microsoft Office suite and access multiple tools at a relatively reasonable price.
 Once again, this is a good option in the early stages.

 Because of its popularity, many templates exist for creating an Excel CRM.
-As you’ll find in the next section, we have one of our own.
+As you’ll find in the next section, we even have one of our own.

 You’ll have options like a bookkeeping template, opportunities templates, etc. All you have to do is clone a template and feed your data into custom fields.
 You can customize templates for resource management, client planning, payment tracking, inventory, and most other major functions.